-reads a specially-formatted file from filename file
+meld reads a specially-formatted file from filename file or

 as lines of text passed via unnamed arguments and returns these lines of